 I gardened.
 I grew fresh herbs and used them.
 I learned that I had a fairly green thumb.
-I grew broccoli, cabbage, sweet potatoes, a variety of squash that when young, resembled zucchini in flavor, and when allowed to mature, was the closest thing I had to making a pumpkin pie!
+I grew broccoli, cabbage, sweet potatoes, a variety of squash that when young, resembled zucchini in flavor, and when allowed to mature, was the closest thing I had for making a pumpkin pie!
 Chayote squash, leeks, radishes, carrots, tomatoes, peppers; you name it and I tried planting it!
 I learned to cook all the typical Guatemalan dishes I could, and in doing so, established my lifelong love of fresh herbs and spices, baking from scratch, and a complete love of learning to cook recipes that has continued to this day.
 I am blessed to have the ability to read a recipe and be able to "taste" it in my mind, so more often than not, the recipe turns out exactly as I anticipate.

 In this website, I hope to pass along recipes that I have been making for 40+ years, as well as many brand-new ones.
 All of them, hopefully, will be ones I have already tested, and so pass on any tips or notes with things to watch for, things I have changed, and what just plain works better.
 I have amassed huge quantities of recipes over the years, and recently have begun giving classes locally.
 During these classes I encountered a number of people suffering from gluten intolerance.
 This condition affects millions of people throughout this country and the world.
 I needed to educate myself on what is gluten-free.
 I have learned so much and have decided to dedicate a portion of my site to educate and help share recipes and tips to deal with this condition.
 So far, I have prepared many gluten free desserts and a few other items, and my family and my classes cannot tell the difference between them and the version made with regular wheat flours.